 The individual quality framework was introduced in 2014 and is mapped against National Occupational Standards for debt advice activities including casework and supervision.
-Using this framework, MAS accredited a range of training and qualifications considered necessary to demonstrate competence in core debt advice activities, including initial contact with a client and court representation.
+Using this framework, MAPS accredited a range of training and qualifications considered necessary to demonstrate competence in core debt advice activities, including initial contact with a client and court representation.

 CertMAP obtained before August 2014 continues to have value: